uhuruos/CloverOS/README.md

 ### Things preventing CloverOS Libre from being EFF-approved
 - /usr/portage/ needs to be filtered to not include the .ebuilds of proprietary software, also requiring a separate Portage mirror

-- It needs a cloveros.ga mirror that doesn't host the non-free software packages
+- It needs a cloveros.org mirror that doesn't host the non-free software packages

 ### Does CloverOS have binaries?
 Yes.
-It's a pre-setup Gentoo image with `PORTAGE_BINHOST="https://cloveros.ga" emerge -G package` preset in /etc/portage/make.conf.
-It uses Gentoo for everything (versions, ebuilds, etc.) and gets packages from cloveros.ga instead of building
+It's a pre-setup Gentoo image with `PORTAGE_BINHOST="https://cloveros.org" emerge -G package` preset in /etc/portage/make.conf.
+It uses Gentoo for everything (versions, ebuilds, etc.) and gets packages from cloveros.org instead of building

 ### How often is this updated?
 It's stable rolling release (Gentoo Stable).
 The binaries reflect current Portage (amd64) about once a week: http://twitter.com/cloveros_ga